johnsonc/django-koica/README.md

 		{% block title %}{% endblock %} in <head><title>
 		<div class="container">{% block content %}{% endblock %}</div> in <body>

-Options
+Note: this application is compatible with [django-xadmin](https://github.com/sshwsfc/django-xadmin)

+Settings
 --------------

 To choose an url for your app add this setting (if not set default is '/questions/'):

 	KOICA_BASE_URL_SLUG = 'forum'

-Note: this application is compatible with [django-xadmin](https://github.com/sshwsfc/django-xadmin)

 Todo
 --------------